pyrogram/pyrogram/docs/source/topics/filters.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 A much cooler filter would be one that accepts "Pyrogram" or any other data as argument at usage time.
-A dynamic filter like this will make use of the third parameter of :meth:`Filters.create() <pyrogram.Filters.create>`.
+A dynamic filter like this will make use of the third parameter of :meth:`~pyrogram.Filters.create`.

 This is how a dynamic custom filter looks like: